incoresemi/river_core/docs/source/chromite_cadence.rst

    - `imc`

-.. note:: The user is advised to ensure all of the above binaries are accessible via the shell that will be running `RiVer Core`.
+.. note:: The user is advised to ensure all of the above binaries are accessible via the shell that will be running `RIVER CORE`.

 2. Configure `chromite_verilator.py`